n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteCommand/README.md

 cd bin && ls
 ```

-To run multiple commands, you can also write the commands on a new line.
+To run multiple commands, you can also write the commands on separate lines.
 For example, you can write the list(ls) command on a new line after the change directory(cd) command.
 ```bash
 cd bin
 ls